-For more information on how we have assured the feasibility of delivering DSO activities and enablers, see our Delivering our RIIO-ED2 Business Plan Strategy (Annex 6.1) and Net Zero Workforce Strategy (Annex 4C.4).
+For more information on how we have assured the feasibility of delivering DSO activities and enablers, see our Delivering our RIIO-ED2 Business Plan Strategy and Net Zero Workforce Strategy.

-10.2 The delivery challenge in RIIO-ED2
+10.1 The delivery challenge

 As demonstrated in our DSO infrastructure section (Section 3), we have significant experience of working on projects and initiatives in RIIO-ED1 that will position us for delivery in RIIO-ED2.
 From this, we understand some of the delivery challenges we will face and the need for resilience in our delivery.
 We have developed our delivery approach to help address these challenges.